5 February 2010

 • It only supports audio file formats CAF, AIF, or WAV.

-• The sounds must be 30 seconds or less in length.
+• The sounds must be 30 seconds or less in length

 AVAudioPlayer

 So what if you have an audio file encoded with AAC or MP3 that you want to play as background music?
 Another easy way to play music is via the AVAudioPlayer class.
-For the most part, it again is quite simple:
+Since the AVAudioPlayer class is part of AVFoundation, you will need to @import AVFoundation into your project.

 NSError *error;

-_backgroundMusicPlayer = [[AVAudioPlayer alloc]
+self.backgroundMusicPlayer = [[AVAudioPlayer alloc]

 initWithContentsOfURL:backgroundMusicURL error:&error];

-[_backgroundMusicPlayer prepareToPlay];
+[self.backgroundMusicPlayer prepareToPlay];

-[_backgroundMusicPlayer play];
+[self.backgroundMusicPlayer play];

 And there are a couple other things to keep in mind: